xuxuezhou/RoboTwin-ManiBox/README.md

 RoboTwin: Dual-Arm Robot Benchmark with Generative Digital Twins, accepted to <i style="color: red; display: inline;"><b>CVPR 2025 (Highlight)</b></i>
 ```
-@article{mu2025robotwin,
-  title={RoboTwin: Dual-Arm Robot Benchmark with Generative Digital Twins},
+@InProceedings{Mu_2025_CVPR,
-  author={Mu, Yao and Chen, Tianxing and Chen, Zanxin and Peng, Shijia and Lan, Zhiqian and Gao, Zeyu and Liang, Zhixuan and Yu, Qiaojun and Zou, Yude and Xu, Mingkun and others},
+    author    = {Mu, Yao and Chen, Tianxing and Chen, Zanxin and Peng, Shijia and Lan, Zhiqian and Gao, Zeyu and Liang, Zhixuan and Yu, Qiaojun and Zou, Yude and Xu, Mingkun and Lin, Lunkai and Xie, Zhiqiang and Ding, Mingyu and Luo, Ping},
-  journal={arXiv preprint arXiv:2504.13059},
-  year={2025}
+    title     = {RoboTwin: Dual-Arm Robot Benchmark with Generative Digital Twins},
+    booktitle = {Proceedings of the Computer Vision and Pattern Recognition Conference (CVPR)},
+    month     = {June},
+    year      = {2025},
+    pages     = {27649-27660}
 }
 ```